multiplexcuriosus/mosaic/README.md

 n <- number of pixels per picture side

-There are also some things you need to do in preparation.

 Due to my laziness I will assume you saved Mosaic.pde into a directory on your desktop called Mosaic.
 Replace <username> with your username.

-#### Preparation (Case I)
+### Case I

 Filesystem related

-(1) In the directory with the sketch, create a directory called data
+(1) In the directory with the sketch create a directory called data and one called out

 (2) In data, create a directory called images.
 Fill the directory data/images with the images you want the mosaic to consist of